Diagram: A Review of Mandy Gutmann-Gonzalez’s A/AN

 Fugue: A Review of [sarah] Cavar’s Bug Butter

-Read “Biomedical Transition Comes to Dinner: A Review of [sarah] Cavar’s Bug Butter” on Fugue.
+Read “Biomedical Transition Comes to Dinner: A Review of [sarah] Cavar’s Bug Butter” in Fugue.

 If I learned anything from Bug Butter, in trying to resolve conflicts between the internal and external, and maybe any assumed binary, the answer is likely a mixed plate and ouroboros-like, consuming and swallowed.